Javedfaruquee/ckad-prep/README.md

 <code> Remove the label "img" from the busybox-pod</code>

 # Service and Networking
+<code>  Create deployment with image:nginx and expose it on container port 8088 </code>

-<code> Create pod with busybox image and and expose it
+<code>  Create deployment with image:nginx and expose it on port of the host node (nodePort) </code>